 Whatever Happened to “Whatever Happened to Total Design?”?
 The Momentary Utopian Jouissance of the Bouroullec Brothers

-Despite my initial excitement, for the past few months I avoided writing anything about Ronan and Erwan Bouroullec’s work.
+Despite my initial excitement, for the past few months I avoided writing anything about Erwan and Ronan Bouroullec’s work.
 I wasn’t sure what to do other than describe their projects, mapping them in relation to the work of other artists and designers.
 This would surely include references to the work of Donald Judd, Jean Prouvé, Ray and Charles Eames, Joe Colombo, and Arne Jacobsen, among others.
-It is easy to make comparisons: Colombo’s wicker furniture (1964) with the Bouroullecs’ Pebbles (2008); the trestle columnar structure of Prouvé’s Tropical House (1949) with the Bs’ Joyn office system (2002) and Textile Pavilion (2006); Jacobsen’s Egg chair (1958) with the Bs’ Slow chair (2007); the Eameses’ Fiberglass chair (1950) with the Bs’ Papyrus chair (2008); or Judd’s Daybed (1978) with the Bs’ Alcove seating (2006—2007); and so on.
-Even more than pointing out these similarities or influences, it would be easy to say that the Bouroullecs are thinking about early modernism and Minimalist art (with strategies of non-composition).
-When they literally collaged some of their early projects (such as Audiolab or Lit Clos ) into Judd’s Marfa studio, they grafted themselves to a particular aesthetic.
-Instead of situating their work in this way (which is probably the more appropriate academic task), what really interests me is why we should talk about them in the first place.
+It is easy to make comparisons: Colombo’s wicker furniture with the Bouroullecs’ Pebbles; the trestle columnar structure of Prouvé’s Tropical House with the Bs’ Joyn table legs and Textile Pavilion; Jacobsen’s Womb Chair with the Bs’ Slow Chair; the Eames’s Fiberglass Chair with the Bs’ Papyrus Chair; or Judd’s Daybed with the Bs’ Alcove Seating; and so on.
+Even more than pointing out these similarities or inﬂuences, it would be easy to say that the Bouroullecs are thinking about early Modernism and Minimalist art (with strategies of non-composition.)
+When the Bs literally collaged some of their early projects (such as Audiolab or Lit Clos) into Donald Judd’s Marfa studio, they grafted themselves to a particular aesthetic.
+Instead of situating their work in this way (which is probably the more appropriate academic task), what really interests me is why we should talk about them in the ﬁrst place.

-Although this is the Harvard Design Magazine at the Harvard University Graduate School of Design, design itself (especially product, industrial, graphic, interior, et al.) is rarely discussed in the school.
+Although this is the Harvard Design Magazine at the GSD, design itself (especially product, industrial, graphic, interior, et al.) is rarely discussed in the school.
 These modes of design have never been fully incorporated or even accounted for in either contemporary architectural theory or the architectural discipline.
-This is despite the fact that fill-in-the-blank (_____) design is often a significant part of architectural practice.
+This is despite the fact that ﬁll-in-the-blank (_____) design is often a signiﬁcant part of architectural practice.
 In architecture we’ve been more interested in suppressing the individual desires that _____ design directly engages.
-Architectural methodologies and systems of logic, control, and organization continue to dominate the discourse, while _____ design is typically marginalized as a waste by-product or mere paraphernalia in the service of ambiance, decor, or good taste.
-While some may continue to think of _____ design as a minor, commercial, or even whimsical endeavor, expunging design from architecture only limits the scope of architectural purview and confines our influence and cultural expression.
-While _____ design is not necessarily architectural, it certainly influences the architectural terrain.
+Architectural methodologies and systems of logic, control, and organization continue to dominate the discourse, while _____ design is typically marginalized as a waste byproduct or mere paraphernalia in the service of ambiance, décor, or good taste.
+While some may continue to think of _____ design as a minor, commercial, or even whimsical endeavor, expunging design from architecture only limits the scope of architectural purview and conﬁnes our inﬂuence and cultural expression.
+While _____ design is not necessarily architectural, it certainly inﬂuences the architectural terrain.

-When I was a student 10 years ago, another issue of Harvard Design Magazine, called “Design Arts and Architecture,” sparked the conversations du jour.
+When I was a student ten years ago, another issue of Harvard Design Magazine called “Design Arts and Architecture” sparked the conversations du jour.
 One article in particular, “Whatever Happened to Total Design?” by Mark Wigley, was required reading.
-In it, Wigley illustrated the manic bipolarity of architecture’s embrace of “total design,” the implosive and the explosive: on one hand, the “hyper-interiors” in which every little thing is designed to produce a “total work of art” in resistance to the standardization of the industrialized world; on the other, the wholehearted embrace of industrialization as a means of allowing the architect to produce every kind of object (big and small) in every context.
+In it, Wigley illustrated the manic bipolarity of architecture’s embrace of Total Design, the implosive and the explosive: on one hand, the “hyper interiors” in which every little thing is designed to produce a “total work of art” in resistance to the standardization of the industrialized world; on the other, the whole-hearted embrace of industrialization as a means of allowing the architect to produce every kind of object (big and small) in every context.
 Wigley argued that these positions, more often than not, were blurred or simply reversed, but they had always shared the same fantasy of architecture as a means of total control.
-Even as postmodern architects subsequently developed rhetorical strategies that purported to dismantle the grand narrative inherent in the totalizing impulse, Wigley argued that the impulse remained—the desire to totalize only grew stronger and more effective in the seamlessness through which pluralism and difference could be accommodated in the new regime.
+Even as Postmodern architects subsequently developed rhetorical strategies that purported to dismantle the grand narrative inherent in the totalizing impulse, Wigley argued that the impulse remained—the desire to totalize only grew stronger and more effective in the seamlessness through which pluralism and difference could be accommodated in the new regime.
 For Wigley, all design is inherently totalizing inasmuch as it is an inescapably individual-directed theoretical activity.

-That said, Ronan and Erwan Bouroullec’s designs are perhaps the best of these temporary totalities, nomadic encampments, or natural environments composed of aggregated assemblies.
-Their worlds are discrete although made of parts and more parts, like a Michel Gondry film (Eternal Sunshine of the Spotless Mind , etc.) in which the familiar is transformed into a series of oddball playful props.
+That said, Erwan and Ronan Bouroullec’s designs are perhaps the best of these temporary totalities, nomadic encampments or natural environments composed of aggregated assemblies.
+Their worlds are discrete although made of parts and more parts, like a Michel Gondry ﬁlm (Eternal Sunshine, etc.) in which the familiar is transformed into a series of oddball playful props.
 The Bs’ work is never solely about individual elements or fragments.
-Each part works in a loose, small, internal design ecosystem where it could move or grow a little more this way or that way, but still maintain its character or atmosphere.
-Look at their woven tapestry walls of plastic Twigs or Algues, made of thousands of soft little plastic curves that snap together, or North Tiles, in which these multicolored wool tiles tab into each other.
-Within all these assemblies, the joints or hinges—as simple notches, embedded tabs and pegs, or folding flaps—aren’t foci in themselves; they are parts of the piece’s loose organizational structure.
+Each part works in a loose, small, internal design eco-system where it could move or grow a little more this way or that way, but still maintain its character or atmosphere.
+Look at their woven tapestry walls of plastic Twigs or Algues, made of thousands of soft little plastic curves that snap together, or North Tiles, in which these multi-colored wool tiles tab into each other.
+Within all these assemblies, the joints or hinges—as simple notches, embedded tabs and pegs, or folding ﬂaps—aren’t foci in themselves; they are parts of the piece’s loose organizational structure.
 The work is systemic without being tectonic.

-In this way, their work always seems to place itself at an intersection between an almost natural aggregation and the man-made.
-Brick (2000), Cloud Modules (2002), Grape Carpet (2001), and Audiolab—actually all of their assemblies—produce a sort of micro-environment, with a modulated filigree from an immense number of parts, fabricated with a Prouvé-like do-it-yourself sensibility.
+In this way, their work always seems to place itself at an intersection between an almost natural aggregation and the manmade.
+Brick, Cloud, Grape, and Audiolab—actually all of their assemblies—produce a sort of micro-environment, with a modulated ﬁligree from an immense number of parts, fabricated with a Prouvé-like do-it-yourself sensibility.
 (Given the large quantities of pieces, it seems as though extensive labor is never an issue in their world.)
-Ultimately, they produce a soft architectural system, a sort of unfinished woven fabric of flexible form—endless, scaleless, but intimate and tactile.
+Ultimately they produce a soft architectural system, a sort of unﬁnished woven fabric of ﬂexible form—endless, scaleless, but intimate and tactile.

-The Bouroullecs have managed to produce a body of work that is provocative because it is at once specific, localized, and micro, while also coherent and lightly suggestive of the totalizing impulses of early modernism.
-Their soft systems often refer to the aspirations of total design to coordinate all of the activities of a life in a single design system, but do so with complete informality and an emphasis, both visual and practical, upon eclecticism and the incompleteness of these systems (in contrast to the total precision of someone like Colombo).
+The Bouroullecs have managed to produce a body of work that is provocative because it is at once speciﬁc, localized, and micro while also coherent and lightly suggestive of the totalizing impulses of early Modernism.
+Their soft systems often refer to the aspirations of total design to coordinate all of the activities of a life in a single design system, but do so with complete informality and an emphasis, both visual and practical, upon eclecticism and the incompleteness of these systems (in contrast to the total precision of someone like Joe Colombo.)
 Modules and repetition of elements appear playful, not maniacal.

 The Bouroullecs’ designs exist in the world with a light touch, with a utopian impulse that is discrete, playful, and ephemeral.
 Their work promises only what it can provide—visceral engagement, momentary refuge in a world of beautiful visual abstractions, playful utility, comforting tactility, and temporary speciﬁcity.